alexa/alexa-auto-sdk/platforms/android/modules/core/README.md

   }
 }
 ```

+For details about the vehicle properties included in the `VehicleConfiguration` class, see the [`VehicleConfiguration.java`](src/main/java/com/amazon/aace/vehicle/config/VehicleConfiguration.java) file.

 >**Important!** To pass the certification process, the vehicle information that you provide in the Engine configuration must include a `"vehicleIdentifier"` that is NOT the vehicle identification number (VIN).
-See the [platform API reference documentation] (https://alexa.github.io/alexa-auto-sdk/docs/android/classcom_1_1amazon_1_1aace_1_1vehicle_1_1config_1_1_vehicle_configuration.html) for more information about the [`VehicleConfiguration`](src/main/java/com/amazon/aace/vehicle/config/VehicleConfiguration.java) class.

 ## Extending the Default Platform Implementation <a id="extending-the-default-platform-implementation"></a>